Great to have you with us, Rush Limbaugh, America's real anchorman, your guiding light.

 They were really struggling trying to find a motive.

-To uh watch good old Lincoln Chafee.
+It was comical to watch good old Lincoln Chafee.

 Good old Link.

-I mean, this guy may be right up there among the most Glittering jewels of colossal ignorance ever.
+I mean, this guy may be right up there among the most glittering jewels of colossal ignorance ever.

 Democrat, former Republican, by the way, Democrat presidential candidate Lincoln Chafee said Friday that support for increased immigration will result in more votes for the Democrat Party.